DMJC/purple-fb-master/pidgin/resources/About/about.md

  * IRC Channel: #pidgin on irc.libera.chat
  * XMPP MUC: devel@conference.pidgin.im

+#### Help for Oracle Employees

-**Help for Oracle Employees** is available from your normal internal helpdesk or IT department.
+Help is available from your normal internal helpdesk or IT department.
 The Pidgin developer and user communities cannot assist you in the configuration or use of Pidgin within Oracle, as we know nothing of Oracle's infrastructure.

-**Help from other Pidgin users** is available on [our Discourse](https://discourse.imfreedom.org/c/pidgin/5).
+#### Help from other Pidgin users

+Help is available on [our Discourse](https://discourse.imfreedom.org/c/pidgin/5).

 We can't help with third-party protocols or plugins, but you may be able to find support via the [Third Party Plugins Page](https://pidgin.im/plugins/).